BuddhiLW/Blobing/content/md/pages/about.md

  :navbar? true}

 ## BuddhiLW

-a.k.a., Buddhi Litte White.
+#### a.k.a., Buddhi Litte White.

-My goal is to be the best RPG character I can, while alive.
+My goal is to be the best RPG character I can be.